Twenmod/Portfoliogame/readme.md

 `git clone https://github.com/twenmod/portfoliogame`

-2. Make sure you have the dependencies installed by running `sudo apt install cmake sfml-dev libjsoncpp-dev gcc`
+2. Make sure you have the dependencies installed by running `sudo apt install cmake libsfml-dev libjsoncpp-dev gcc`

 or downloading it from the aur on arch

 3. Build the game by running the "C/C++: g++ build the game" task from vscode or running `g++ -g src/*.cpp -I ./src -o ./out/build/gcc/Spelunker -L /usr/lib -I /usr/include -l sfml-graphics -l sfml-window -l sfml-system -l sfml-audio -l sfml-network -l jsoncpp -std=c++17` from within the source folder

+4. Copy the assets folder from the source directory to the game directory